loeiks/awesome-wix/README.md

 ---

+> If you are using LLMs to help you with Velo or Wix related code (ChatGPT, Gemini etc.) you can also try [Phind](https://www.phind.com/search?home=true) which can help you better since it can read latest docs on the internet and also provide you the resources it's used when answering your question.
+(It also has VSCode extension that can work together with your code files)

 ### Free Courses

 - [Wix Learn Courses](https://www.wix.com/learn/library/coding/courses) - official courses by Wix Learn team related with Velo and coding.